mdietrichstein/tensorflow-open_nsfw/README.md

 The `tools` folder contains some utility scripts to test the model.

+__create_predict_request.py__

+Takes an input image and generates a json file suitable for prediction requests to a Open NSFW Model deployed with [Google Cloud ML Engine](https://cloud.google.com/ml-engine/docs/concepts/prediction-overview) (`gcloud ml-engine predict`) or [tensorflow-serving](https://www.tensorflow.org/serving/).

+__export_savedmodel.py__

+Exports the model using the tensorflow serving export api (`SavedModel`).
+The export can be used to deploy the model on [Google Cloud ML Engine](https://cloud.google.com/ml-engine/docs/concepts/prediction-overview), [Tensorflow Serving]() or on mobile (haven't tried that one yet).

+__export_tflite.py__

+Exports the model in [TFLite format](https://www.tensorflow.org/lite/).
+Use this one if you want to run inference on mobile or IoT devices.
+Please not that the `base64_jpeg` input type does not work with TFLite since the standard runtime is missing a number of required tensorflow operations.

 __export_graph.py__

 Exports the tensorflow graph and checkpoint.
 Freezes and optimizes the graph per default for improved inference and deployment usage (e.g. Android, iOS, etc.).
 Import the graph with `tf.import_graph_def`.

-__export_savedmodel.py__

-Exports the model using the tensorflow serving export api (`SavedModel`).
-The export can be used to deploy the model on [Google Cloud ML Engine](https://cloud.google.com/ml-engine/docs/concepts/prediction-overview), [Tensorflow Serving]() or on mobile (haven't tried that one yet).

-__create_predict_request.py__

-Takes an input image and spits out an json file suitable for prediction requests to a Open NSFW Model deployed with [Google Cloud ML Engine](https://cloud.google.com/ml-engine/docs/concepts/prediction-overview) (`gcloud ml-engine predict`) or [tensorflow-serving](https://www.tensorflow.org/serving/).